androb/deliverables/interviewplaybook/examples/infra-engineer/infra-engineer-final.md

 &nbsp;

-_Evaluate the candidate's understanding of AWS services relevant to scaling and securing web applications.
+_Assess the candidate's understanding of AWS services relevant to scaling and securing web applications.
 Look for a thoughtful approach to infrastructure management and security._

 ### Diving Deeper

 - &ldquo;How do you manage database migrations in Ruby on Rails when dealing with large datasets?&rdquo;